-Diagnosis.
 Making a diagnosis of acute rheumatic fever is somewhat difficult, because there are not any specific tests for definitive diagnosis.
 Diagnostic criteria of rheumatism developed by Kisel-Johnes and supplemented by Nesterov, have been used since 1940.
-They have been revised by the American Heart Association (AHA) American Rheumatology Association.
+They have been revised by the American Heart Association (AHA)

 Diagnostic criteria of rheumatism developed by Kisel-Johnes and revised by the American Rheumatology Association (2003).